raslanove/Remote-Framebuffer/Readme.md

-# Remote FrameBuffer
+# Remote Framebuffer
-I have a machine with two monitors attached to a single display adapter running Ubuntu 20.04.
+I have a machine running Ubuntu 20.04 with two monitors attached to a single display adapter.
 I attached two keyboards and two mice, then started to look for solutions on how to effectively allow two users to use this machine at the same time.

 We have mutiple options:
 - ### Virtualbox